sandialabs/faodel/src/faodel-common/README_Common.md

 - **LoggingInterface**: An interface for passing debug/information info back to the user.
-This interface is configured at compile time to route information to either the screen or the Simple Boost Library (SBL).
+This interface is configured at compile time to route information to either stdout or the Simple Boost Library (SBL).

 - **MutexWrapper**: MutexWrapper provides a simple way to implement